 Publications & Later Life

-Upshaw was an evangelist and became an ordained Baptist minister at age 72.
+William Upshaw was a preacher and became an ordained Baptist minister at age 72.
 He deeply believed in faith healing.
 In 1952, he died in California.